-The Stephens Performing Arts Center was built primarily with the generous support of hundreds of private donors, the 123,000-square-foot, state-of-the-art complex debuted in October 2004.
+The Stephens Performing Arts Center brings you music, dance, theater and more was built primarily with the generous support of hundreds of private donors, the 123,000-square-foot, state-of-the-art complex debuted in October 2004.
 It crowns a Pocatello hilltop that offers vistas as inspiring as the artists who perform here.

-The Stephens Performing Arts Center, located on Bartz Way on the Idaho State University campus in Pocatello, Idaho, has been funded by an initial gift of $10 million from Mrs. Thelma E. Stephens.
+The Stephens Performing Arts Center brings you music, dance, theater and more, located on Bartz Way on the Idaho State University campus in Pocatello, Idaho, has been funded by an initial gift of $10 million from Mrs. Thelma E. Stephens.
 The generous support of hundreds of private donors followed to enable the beginning of construction of the 123,000 square foot, state-of-the-art complex on June 10th, 2002.
 The $34 million dollar facility had its debut in October, 2004.

 The first performance in the Stephens Center was “Man of LaMancha,” in October 2004 in the Beverly B. Bistline Theatre.
 A gala evening featuring a diverse range of musical talent inaugurated the Joseph C. and Cheryl H. Jensen Grand Concert Hall on April 1, 2005.
 Mrs. Stephens died on Sept.
 15, 2006, at age 98.